What happens at a WEPDA class?

 Kirsten joined the world of pole 10 years ago having worked as a climbing instructor.

 She came across pole by chance after being blown away watching a Youtube video.
 Not just by the strength and grace she could see from the dancer, but also how fun and exciting its appeal was.

 The challenge was that she was very shy and the thought of going to a class was terrifying to her.
 So she bought a pole and taught herself at home.
 It wasn’t until a year later that Kirsten had the courage to go to her first class in Glasgow.

 She loved every minute of class and regretted not starting sooner.
 She was surprised at how welcoming the class was, how quickly she progressed and how much safer she felt learning in a studio with experienced instructors, till she became one herself.

 Kirsten developed her confidence so much that it has become a passion for pole performance.
 She has performed at events around Scotland as well as placing top three in national competitions.

-Since beginning her pole journey, Kirsten has also become a qualified sports therapist, running her sports injury clinic here at the studio.
+Since beginning her pole journey, Kirsten has also become a qualified sports therapist, specialising in pole and aerial injuries.
+Contact her directly to book!

 Kirsten aims to promote all aspects of pole and fitness, making everyone feel welcome and confident whatever age, background or ability.